Evening of Events at SM&NC: Nathalia Edenmont Opening & Fall Farm-to-Table Supper

 From 5:30 – 7:30 pm, guests will join artist, Nathalia Edenmont, for cocktails in the Bendel Mansion at the opening of her exhibition, Fruitfulness by Nathalia Edenmont, with live music by local musicians, John Lawrence and Rick Crossman.

-Organized by the Flint Institute of Arts, Michigan & Nancy Hoffman Gallery of New York City, this collection of monumental photographs by the artist features elaborate compositions of garments constructed from unconventional, often organic, materials, with each piece taking up to 18 hours to create.
+Organized by the Flint Institute of Arts, Michigan and the Nancy Hoffman Gallery of New York City, this collection of monumental photographs by the artist features elaborate compositions of garments constructed from unconventional, often organic, materials, with each piece taking up to 18 hours to create.

 Edenmont was born in Yalta in 1970, and moved to Sweden by the time she was 20, realizing that life in the Soviet Union was disintegrating and held no future for her.
 At 27, she was accepted to Forsberg Skola to study graphic design, where an artist mentor encouraged her to visualize her inner pictures and try to capture them with a camera.
 “I only look inside my head; what I see in my mind is what I create,” said Edenmont.
 “I do not sketch; the image is complete and sharp within me.
 I have absolute control over all aspects of what I do.”